halt-dos/wiki-base/docs/glossary.md

 External IP address, assigned to a computing device to allow direct access over the Internet.
 For example, a web server, email server or any server device directly accessible from the Internet.

-##### **Public key Encryption**- Also known as: asymmetric encryption Encryption
+##### **Public key Encryption**

-That uses both a public key and a private key as a pair; one is used for encryption, the other is used for decryption.
+Also known as Asymmetric encryption, it uses both a public key and a private key as a pair; one is used for encryption, the other is used for decryption.

 ##### **Public Subnet**